comsave/prometheus-pushgateway-bundle/README.md

 Multi-node set up works with the basics described above, with a couple exceptions:

 1. There's an `Haproxy` (or other load balancer) that decides which `PushGateway` will receive the `push`.
-2. Each `Prometheus` in every node pulls from every `PushGateway`.
+2. Each `Prometheus` pulls from every `PushGateway` in every node.
 That way each `Prometheus` has the latest metrics.
 3. Each `Prometheus` pulls (federates) from another 2 `Prometheus` nodes but less often.
 This ensures data integrity (sort of replication).

 ![](./images/advanced_prometheus_cluster_setup.png)